The Best of Both Worlds: Bridging Quality and Diversity in Data Selection with Bipartite Graph: Methodology

-Our objective is to select a subset of sentences, denoted as $\mathcal{S}$, from the entire dataset, constrained by a data selection budget $k$.
+\paragraph{\ours} Our objective is to select a subset of sentences, denoted as $\mathcal{S}$, from the entire dataset, constrained by a data selection budget $k$.
 The aim is to maximize the coverage of unique n-grams while aligning with a priority function $\phi(u)$ for each sentence $u \in \mathcal{U}$.
 As illustrated in \autoref{alg:graphfilter}, our method, referred to as \ours, operates iteratively by updating the graph structure to reflect the n-gram coverage as sentences are selected.
 The process begins with an empty set of selected sentences, $\mathcal{S} = \emptyset$, and a bipartite graph $\mathcal{G}$ that includes sentence nodes, n-gram nodes, and connecting edges.
 In each iteration, we select the sentence $u^{*} \in \mathcal{U}$ that has the highest priority score $\phi(u^{*})$, add $u^{*}$ to $\mathcal{S}$, and then remove $u^{*}$ from the set of remaining sentences $\mathcal{U}$.
 Next, we identify the n-grams covered by $u^{*}$, denoted as $\mathcal{V}_{u^*}$.
 We then remove all edges that connect $u^{*}$ to the n-gram nodes in $\mathcal{V}_{u^*}$.
-Subsequently, $\mathcal{V}_{u^*}$ and all edges between its n-grams and other sentences are eliminated from the graph.
+Subsequently, all edges connecting to nodes in $\mathcal{V}_{u^*}$ are eliminated from the graph.
 Note that the priority of each sentence $u \in \mathcal{U}$ is computed based on the most recent graph $\mathcal{G}$ during each iteration.

-Moreover, we present a minimalist example in \autoref{fig:example}.
-Initially, the bipartite graph is displayed in \autoref{fig:example_initial}.
-In \autoref{fig:example_selection}, the sentence node $u_1$ is selected as $u^{*}$ and is highlighted in yellow, along with its associated n-gram nodes, $\mathcal{V}_{u^{1}}$, which are highlighted in red. \autoref{fig:example_edges} demonstrates the removal of edges connected to $u_1$ and $\mathcal{V}_{u^{1}}$, as indicated by dashed lines.
-Finally, \autoref{fig:example_nodes} illustrates the removal of isolated nodes, shown in white.
-The next selected sentence node is $u_4$.
-In this example, \ours can cover all the n-grams by selecting only $u_1$ and $u_4$.